ronnyml/snowplow-wiki/technical-documentation/1a-trackers/ios-tracker/iOS-Tracker.md

 You can also find detailed documentation for the method calls in the tracker classes available as part of the [CocoaPods documentation](http://cocoadocs.org/docsets/SnowplowTracker/).

+## Implementation

+The Tracker is designed to be used as a Singleton object.
+Meaning that within your application you should only have to create one Tracker for the lifecycle of your application.
+Without setting this up:

+* Multiple Emitters could become active resulting in the same events being sent multiple times.
+* Thrashing of the database.
+* Hogging of resources for sending HTTP requests which can slow your application.

 [Back to top](#top)

 <a name="demo-app" />